Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 the two values were different then the FTSSTATUS was set to **Dirty**
 - Once the _ContentTracker_ updated the document with the new text content, the FTSSTATUS was set to **Clean**

-Briefly, we no longer have the content store, so the comparison above cannot be done.
+We no longer have the content store, so the comparison above cannot be done.
 For example, when a _Node_ arrives we cannot know if that corresponds to an existing document or if it is the first time we see it.
 We could request that information to Solr but that would mean one query for each incoming _Node_, and that wouldn't be efficient.